abioduneesuola/Financial_Inclusion_Nigeria/README.md

 ### *In this project, the main work will be about consolidating the columns in the dataset into a more compact structure.
 We will then feed this compact structure into the function that'll give us different visualizations to explore the data and extract the stories hidden in the data.
 I have defined a list of columns that we need to create based on the data at hand.
 The list is as follows:*

-Here is the detailed description for each column based on the provided example:

 ---